skillcadet/blog/_drafts/2025-03-03-Porting-a-node-manager-to-python.md

 Most of the output from the environment correctly uses the logging package for output, but quiet mode means I have to remove the remaining print statements.

+I don't want to get telegraf working on osx, much less the whole NTracking stack, so I inefficiently install everything running inside a virtual machine on my mac.
+Hey, that's why I got a laptop with so much memory.
+This then gets documentation on how to send the influx-services report via file output on linux, or submitted over ssh from osx from cron.

 ### Clobber bug

 After some debugging, I discovered that --no_upnp is being clobbered when it's not specified on the command line.
 That's a problem.
 There is some logic mismash between a true state for a negative option that has no way of reversing the operation.